M-Media-Group/Coronavirus-COVID-19-Watch/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Free live data shown on your dashboard and via shortcode or widget.
-Show up to date confirmed cases or deaths in your country or globally.
+Show up to date confirmed cases, deaths, or vaccinations in your country or globally.

 == Description ==
 Free live data shown on your dashboard and via shortcode or widget.
 Show up to date confirmed cases or deaths in your country or globally.
 The plugin will also add a helpful link in the top toolbar to quickly get more info.
 There's also a widget that you can add to your footers or menus.